 In 1939 there were 85 grocers listed in Ardmore.
-In 1941 the number had dropped to around 80.
+By 1950 the number had dropped to 65.
 A lot of corner grocery stores have ceased to exist over the years.
 As you read over the stores listed below, if you think of any that's not on the list, please let me know.
-Over the weeks and months ahead, I hope to compile an accurate list of little corner grocery stores that no longer exist.
-Any help is appreciated.
-Also I hope to include little grocery stores that were scattered throughout Carter county.
+Any help is appreciated to add any grocery stores I've missed.

 Ardmore, Oklahoma Grocers

 A&P Grocery.
 (Great Atlantic and Pacific Tea Company) 230 and 232 West Main in SE corner of West Main and C Street.
 1940

 Alexander's Grocery and Trailer Park, Highway 77 south

 Baber's Grocery, south across 5th from Washington School.
 1930s

 Bartgis Grocery.
 691 12th Street NW at Wolverton and 11th NW.
 Started before 1950 by George Bartgis.

 Bays Grocery.
 821 11th SE at 11th and Carter SE.
 Arthur Bays.
 1949.
 Around 1960 it became Keeton Grocery.

 Boyd's Grocery.
 220 Lake Murray Drive at Lake Murray Drive and C Street SE.
 1967.
 Bill Boyd.
 Also a store at 720 West Broadway.